 HA: μ1 – μ2 ≠ 0

 Inference: The 95% confidence interval of the difference in mean serum LDL levels is (-15.56mg/dL, -1.44mg/dL).
 The two-sided p-value is 0.0186.
 With α = 0.05, we can reject the null hypothesis that the difference in means is zero.
 We conclude that there is a difference in mean serum LDL levels defined by vital status at 5 years, with those surviving having a higher mean serum LDL level (127.20mg/dL) compared to those who died (118.70mg/dL).

+Score: 9

+Comments: analysis is appropriate and the methods are described appropriately.
+The result is well interpreted.
+Mean serum LDL was 127 mg/dL among the 606 subjects who survived at least 5 years after study enrollment and 119 mg/dL among the 119 subjects who died within 5 years.

 Methods: The log serum LDL levels based on vital status is calculated in STATA.
 Then a two-sample two-sided t-test with unequal variance was conducted on the difference in means.
 The difference and 95% confidence intervals for the geometric means are then calculated by exponentiating the log transformed numbers, since Y = exp(1/n* Σ log(Xi)).
 Denote μ1 as geometric mean of serum LDL levels among those who survive within 5 years and μ2 as geometric mean of serum LDL levels among those who die within 5 years, then